ikizir/HohhaDynamicXOR/README.md

 ## Anatomy of a "shameless"

-I don't like to do it, but, it is unavoidable to present you "the anatomy of a shameless", since it's a typical example and he created a fork for lies:
+I don't like to do it, but, it is unavoidable to present you "the anatomy of a shameless", since it's a typical example of his kind and he created a fork for lies:

 https://github.com/ed770878/HohhaDynamicXOR